Here's What To Watch For When Trump Addresses Congress

 Tax reform, which lowers rates but also gets rid of deductions, could be revenue neutral or even produce revenue that could be used for Trump's big infrastructure program.

 Is Trump a tax cutter or a tax reformer?
 He talked about getting rid of deductions during the campaign, but hasn't said much since.
 All of the Republican tax plans skew their benefits to the wealthy.
-Will Trump repeat the pledge of his new treasury secretary Steve Mnuchin, that the rich will not get an "absolute tax cut."
+Will Trump repeat the pledge of his new Treasury Secretary Steve Mnuchin, that the rich will not get an "absolute tax cut."

 Then there's the border adjustment tax, basically a tax on imports.
 This is at the heart of Paul Ryan's tax plan and it would raise a lot of money.
 But the idea has split the GOP business coalition.
 Retailers like Walmart who rely on imports hate it, while many manufacturers love it.